mariadb-corporation/MaxScale/Documentation/Filters/Masking.md

 #### `with`

 The value of this key is an object that specifies what the value of the matched column should be replaced with.
 Currently, the object is expected to contain either the key `value` or the key `fill`.
-The value of both must be a string.
-If both keys are specified, then `value` takes presedence.
+The value of both must be a string with length greater than zero.
+If both keys are specified, `value` takes precedence.
+If `fill` is not specified, the default `X` is used as its value.

 If `value` is specified, then its value is used to replace the actual value verbatim and the length of the specified value must match the actual returned value (from the server) exactly.
-If the lengths do not match, then if `fill` is specified its value will be used to mask the actual value.
-Otherwise an error is logged and the value is *not* masked.
+If the lengths do not match, the value of `fill` is used to mask the actual value.

-If `fill` is specified, then its value will be used for masking the value; as such if the lenghts match, by cutting it if the actual value is shorter, and by repeating it, fully or partially, the necessary amount of times, if the actual value is longer.
+When the value of `fill` (fill-value) is used for masking the returned value, the fill-value is used as many times as necessary to match the length of the return value.
+If required, only a part of the fill-value may be used in the end of the mask value to get the lengths to match.
 ```
 {
     "rules": [